Curtis-Turk/NTSu/README.md

 # NTSu

-A track finder for the NTS episodes to easily find links to songs from various platforms and create a library of favourites
+A track finder for the NTS episodes.

+To easily find links to listen or buy from various platforms and create a library of favourites

 ## Available Scripts